zoranzhao/lwip-hcsim/README.md

 # This is a SystemC-based OS model port of lwIP

 ## Changes:
-In order to instantiate multiple copies of lwIP in a virtual IoT simulation platform, the global states are first encapsulated in a global Context Class.
+- All global states are encapsulated in a context class.
+- A port of HCSim OS model is included

 ## References:
 [1] Zhuoran Zhao, Vasileios Tsoutsouras, Dimitrios Soudris, Andreas Gerstlauer,